TheOne76/full_linear_wheel_odometry_factor/README.md

 # Cite
 Please cite the following paper when you use this code for academic work.
-Note that the "journal={arXiv...}" part will be replaced with a proper one when this paper review is accepted.
+This project was accepted by IEEE Access, the "journal={arXiv...}" part will be replaced with a proper one when this paper is published.

 Link: https://arxiv.org/pdf/2404.02515